 Thousands of anti-Trump protesters say 'not my president'

-About 10,000 anti-Trump protesters marched in New York to shouts of "not my president!" on Monday, joined by others in cities across the United Nations as the nation celebrated its Presidents Day holiday.
+About 10,000 anti-Trump protesters marched in New York to shouts of "not my president!" on Monday, joined by others in cities across the United States on the US Presidents Day holiday.

 - Posted 21 Feb 2017 06:50

-NEW YORK: About 10,000 anti-Trump protesters marched in New York to shouts of "not my president!" on Monday (Feb 20), joined by others in cities across the United Nations as the nation celebrated its Presidents Day holiday.
+NEW YORK: About 10,000 anti-Trump protesters marched in New York to shouts of "not my president!" on Monday (Feb 20), joined by others in cities across the United States on the US Presidents Day holiday.

 After a raucous first month in office, President Donald Trump is due to return to Washington after spending a weekend at his Mar-a-Lago estate in Miami Beach, Florida, dubbed the "Winter White House."